Style on a Budget: 25 Home Decor Pieces under $1,000

 Okay, sure, she was talking about not having sex outside of marriage.
 But in the case of art, she’s definitely right.
 Framebridge makes framing easy and surprisingly inexpensive.
 Just like your loose morals.

-If I lived near a Target and had easy access to a car, I’d have way more pieces from their Threshold line in my life—and in my home.
-Hit them up for accent pieces like throw pillows, side tables, and the ever-important for an adult’s decor strategy, “tchotchkes.”
+If I had a car, I’d have way more pieces from Target’s home collections, from Project 62 (their more modern, West Elm-y line) to Threshold (which is more “classic”) in my life.
+You can hit them up for larger furniture like side tables and lamps, to the ever-important for an adult’s decor strategy, “tchotchkes.”

 I find Cost Plus World Market to be hit or miss when you visit their stores.
 But their online site is hella consistent with good prices for globally-influenced pieces.
 Check out their natural fiber rugs for a quick dose of style in your home for cheap.